Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Bui Hoai Son: 'Renovating the cultural space at Hoan Kiem Lake is a bold and necessary step'

 (CLO) The dismantling and relocation of some constructions around Hoan Kiem Lake to expand cultural and entertainment spaces is attracting great attention from public opinion.
-In the face of these turning points, Associate Professor, Dr. Bui Hoai Son, Standing Member of the National Assembly's Committee on Culture and Education, shared his insights with reporters of the Journalists and Public Opinion Newspaper about the importance of planning public spaces in the process of urban development in Hanoi.
+In the face of these turning points, Associate Professor, Dr. Bui Hoai Son, Standing Member of the National Assembly's Committee for Culture and Education, shared his in-depth thoughts with reporters of the Journalists and Public Opinion Newspaper about the importance of planning public spaces in the process of urban development in Hanoi.

 Công LuậnCông Luận27/03/2025